MaximKomlev/react-toolbox-additions/README.md

 ## Basic usage

-Here is example how to use:
+Examples how to use.

+Pager:

 ```js
 import Pager from 'react-toolbox-additions/lib/pager';